Stochastic modeling of superfluorescence in compact systems: Stochastic equations

+{In a broader context, the non-Hermiticity of the effective density matrix signifies a doubling of the number of independent dynamic variables compared to the anticipated semi-classical scenario, where atoms are characterized by Hermitian one-particle density matrices.
+This doubling of dynamic variables is also inherent in phase-space methods based on positive $P$ representation \cite{2014'Drummond_book}. }

+Breaking of the Hermiticity comes with the drawback of diverging behavior of the solutions of the Bloch equations.
+Even without any noise terms, the original Bloch equations written for non-Hermitian variables may lead to unstable solutions with hyperbolic divergence:

 As the singularity is approached, the dynamic variables become anti-Hermitian, that is, $\rho_{eg}(t) = -\rho_{ge}^*(t)$.
-Consequently, attempting to simulate Eq. (\ref{eq: bloch equations}) with the noise terms in Eq. (\ref{eq: noise decomposition}) leads to an unstable temporal dependence of expectation values, as demonstrated in Fig. \ref{fig:gauge_off}.
+Consequently, attempting to simulate Eq. (\ref{eq: bloch equations}) with the noise terms in Eq. (\ref{eq: noise decomposition}) leads to an unstable temporal dependence of expectation values.

-In the context of the positive $P$ representation, the same stability issues are encountered, which motivated the development of so-called stochastic gauges \cite{2006'Deuar_stochastic-gauges,2005'Deuar_PhD}.
-In Appendix \ref{app: stochastic gauges}, we adopt these stochastic gauges for our formalism.
-In particular, we reproduce the most useful drift gauges in Appendix \ref{app: drift gauge}.
-By applying drift gauges, we can modify deterministic parts of the stochastic equations.
-In exchange, we have to introduce a weight coefficient $\Omega(t)=e^{C_0(t)}$ in the decomposition of the density matrix in Eq. (\ref{eq: stochastic density matrix}):
+{ In the context of the positive $P$ representation, the same stability issues are encountered, which motivated the development of so-called stochastic gauges \cite{2006'Deuar_stochastic-gauges,2005'Deuar_PhD} (in Appendix \ref{app: stochastic gauges}, we adopt these stochastic gauges for our formalism).
+In the provided references, it has been discovered that a quantum many-body system can be modeled by more than one system of stochastic differential equations.
+Consequently, the preferable choice is to opt for the system of equations that demonstrates less divergent behavior, which is the key idea behind stochastic gauges.
+Specifically, we employ two techniques known as drift and diffusion gauges, as introduced in Refs. \cite{2006'Deuar_stochastic-gauges,2005'Deuar_PhD}.

+The stochastic drift gauges allow us to alter the deterministic components of the stochastic differential equations.
+This modification must be compensated by an appropriate re-weighting of the stochastic trajectories.
+According to the drift gauging procedure reproduced in Appendix \ref{app: drift gauge}, we include a weight coefficient $\Omega(t)=e^{C_0(t)}$ in the decomposition of the density matrix in Eq. (\ref{eq: stochastic density matrix}): }

 This change is also reflected in the expressions for the expectation values in Eq. (\ref{eq: expectation values}):